 Section 6.
 Special Meetings

 Special Meetings may be called by the Officers at any time with at least 5 days’ notice with the time and place to be determined.
-Minutes at the Special Meetings will be kept and presented at the following official Club Business Meeting.
+Minutes at the Special Meetings will be kept and presented at the following official Club Board meeting.

 Article VII.
 ELECTIONS

 Section 1.
-The privilege of holding office as an Officer shall be limited to Members of the Club whose dues are paid and otherwise in good standing.
+The privilege of holding office as an Officer shall be limited to Members of the Club who attend at least 6 Board meetings in a single year and are otherwise in good standing.

 Section 2.
-Nominations for Officers shall be held at the November Club Business Meeting.
+Nominations for Officers shall be held at the November Club Social Meeting.

 Section 3.
-Election of Officers shall be held at the December Club Business Meeting.
+Election of Officers shall be held at the December Club Social Meeting.